What is EuroScholars?

 The main element of the EuroScholars program is the Research Project.
 Most available Research Projects are existing projects in which the EuroScholars student is invited to participate.
 About 100 Research Projects in many fields of study are available at the partner universities.
 Projects are available in Arts and Humanities, Performing Arts, Biology, Chemistry, Engineering, Mathematics, Physics, Astronomy, Computer Science, Medicine, Biomedical Sciences, Law, Economics, Management, Politics and Social Studies.
 The other part of the curriculum is built around the Research Project in dialogue with the supervising professor.

 Please have a look at the student presentations conducting research at one of the partner universities.

 The cost of the program is € 9.975 per semester (Spring 2020 / Fall 2020 ) and includes tuition, bench fee and cost of accommodation (rent) for the duration of the research period (one semester).
 The tuition fee also includes: a EuroScholars European orientation program, a local orientation program, student ID-card, use of student facilities at the host university (such as access to internet and access to libraries), and research facilities.

 Please note that ISA will request for an additional administrative fee of USD 500 on top of the EuroScholars Program Fee.

 Register Your Interest

 EuroScholars is also looking for excellent university partners from North America who have students or faculties who may be interested in joining the program.
-If you would like to receive more information please register your interest and you will be sent the monthly EuroScholars newsletter.
+If you would like to receive more information please register your interest and you will be sent the EuroScholars newsletter.
 To subscribe for the EuroScholars newsletter, please contact us by email.